matthuisman/docker-kodi-headless/README.md

 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

+There is also an example [docker-compose.yml](https://github.com/matthuisman/docker-kodi-headless/blob/master/docker-compose.yml) file which will setup a SQL db and set Kodi up to use it.

 ## Tags
 + Leia
 + Matrix